seigler/seigler.github.io/src/content/posts/site-redesign.md

 ## The Rest of the Stuff

 I wanted to write the site styles in LESS, my favorite CSS preprocessor.
 I used the node LESS compiler with Gulp, the trendiest available task runner.
 (Kidding, I like Gulp.
 File streams are a neat idea and worked great for me on this project.)

-I also really wanted to build an SVG sprite from files included in the theme.
-To do that, I used `gulp-svgstore`.
-Just out-of-the-box it worked great.
+## Styles

+This design in particular was a pain to get right.
+I had to find the right perspective and transform settings to distort the screen just right, even when the document was resized.
+I learned that the `<body>` tag ignores most `transform` properties, so there isn't a way to have the page scroll _with perspective_ and keep the scrollbar in the normal place on the right edge of the viewport.